multitude-amsterdam/p5Catalyst/SECURITY.md

 ## Supported versions

-This project is actively maintained and tested with modern browsers but older versions of `p5.js`, `toxiclibs.js`, and `ffmpeg.wasm`.
+This project is actively maintained and tested with modern browsers but older versions of [p5.js](https://p5js.org/), [p5.js-svg](https://github.com/zenozeng/p5.js-svg), [toxiclibs.js](https://github.com/hapticdata/toxiclibsjs), and [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).
 Some environments may not be supported.

 ## Reporting a vulnerability